Beauty is often at the heart of a lot of people’s deepest personal and spiritual desires.

 During the day I had a WhatsApp conversation with a friend where he shared some difficulties with me.
 Part of the conversation became describing what the challenge would be like if it was art (somewhere between a Dali painting & Mount Doom).

-“Imaginal practice is… The transformation of something painful into something beautiful”
+“Imaginal practice is the transformation of something painful into something beautiful”

 I noticed that even if something was not exactly my aesthetic, I’d be more likely to find it beautiful if I felt it was chosen with care, rather than to be showy.